 - Utilize FOC forms and process:

-1. Attend FOC Orientation (2019 Schedule, 2020 Schedule).
+1. Attend FOC Orientation (2022 Schedule \ Zoom Call Instructions).
 The person who wishes to file a parenting time motion must attend orientation once during the life of their case.
 Then, follow the steps below.

 2. Write a brief letter to the other party, letting him/her know of the changes you want made.
 Sign and date the letter.